(All fields required)

-Tommy is a graduate student in the Molecular & Developmental Biology PhD program.
+Tommy is a graduate student in the Molecular and Developmental Biology PhD program.
 His research focuses on the role of the EGF receptor and the air pollutant diesel exhaust particles in the pathogenesis of allergic asthma.
 He is a graduate of the University of Illinois, Urbana-Champagne.

-Beth worked in our lab and graduated with her PhD from the Molecular & Developmental Biology PhD program in 2009.
+Beth worked in our lab and graduated with her PhD from the Molecular and Developmental Biology PhD program in 2009.
 Her research focused on the role of the EGF receptor in lung remodeling and disease and she published two first author papers from her thesis work.

 Dr. Le Cras was recruited to Cincinnati Children’s in 2001 and set up his own laboratory in the Division of Pulmonary Biology.
 His laboratory currently works on the pathogenesis on chronic lung diseases, including pulmonary hypertension, pulmonary fibrosis, asthma and BPD.

 Elizabeth is a graduate student in the Molecular and Developmental Biology PhD program.
 Her research focuses on the role of the BMPRII receptor and the mTOR pathway in the pathogenesis of allergic asthma.
 She is a graduate of the College of Mount St. Joseph, Cincinnati.

 Tricia is a senior research assistant and plays a major role managing the transgenic and knockout mice lines that the group utilizes.
 In addition, Tricia has extensive expertise in immunohistochemistry and molecular analysis techniques.
 Tricia is a graduate of the College of Mount St. Joseph, Cincinnati.